JuliaLang/Pkg.jl/docs/src/creating-packages.md

 end # module
 ```

-Extensions can have any arbitrary name (here `PlottingContourExt`), but using something similar to the format of
+Extensions can have arbitrary names (here `ContourExt`), following the format of this example is likely a good idea for extensions with a single dependency.
-this example that makes the extended functionality and dependency of the extension clear is likely a good idea.
+In `Pkg` output, extension names are always shown together with their parent package name.

 A user that depends only on `Plotting` will not pay the cost of the "extension" inside the `PlottingContourExt` module.
 It is only when the `Contour` package actually gets loaded that the `PlottingContourExt` extension is loaded